Introduction to Overhide-Ledger and Ledger-Based Authentication

 The intent of the ledger is to enable a simple authorization workflow that's useful both today, for dollars, and tomorrow, for cryptos.

-The overhide-ledger interface and APIs allow payees and payers to log their credit card transactions on a publicly visible ledger.
+The overhide-ledger interface and APIs allow payees and payers to log their credit card transactions as a receipts ledger.
 The payees and payers appear on the ledger as Ethereum addresses: 42 character hexadecimal strings.
 These obscure identifiers are conjoined with dollar amounts and timestamps to complete respective entries.

 The question of why such a ledger is useful needs to be considered in the context of the workflows it's improving.
 We will see that overhide-ledger improves software authorization workflows involving fiat money to match significant value-adds of authorization workflows possible with public key infrastructure from decentralized ledgers such as Ethereum and Bitcoin.